khronokernel/khronokernel.github.io/_posts/2022-11-01-LEGACY-METAL-PART-1.md

 categories: macOS
 ---

 With the release of macOS Ventura, Apple dropped all Metal 1 GPUs (Intel Haswell, Broadwell) as well as some Metal 2 ones (Intel Skylake and AMD GCN 1-3).
 In this multi-part blog post, we'll talk about the challenges faced trying to restore support for many older Graphics Cards.
-Today's post will be focusing primarily on the challenges faced in the past with macOS Big Sur and Monterey.
+This post will be focusing primarily on the challenges faced in the past with macOS Big Sur and Monterey.

 ----------